After endless days, weeks and months of planning your event has finally happened.

 Positive feedback is great.
 Who doesn’t love hearing you did well?

 It feels good to know all of your hard work has paid off.
 However, you can’t get overconfident, or let it go to your head.
+You must include a post event survey as part of your event planning checklist.

 In the words of Tony Jaa, a Thai martial artist, director and Buddhist monk (among other professions!): “Never be afraid to fail.
 Failure is only a stepping stone to improvement.
 Never be overconfident because that will block your improvement.”